HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

 Another doc about writing better SCSS/CSS is in the works currently, and with our build moving to vue-cli over the next few months, how we write SCSS/CSS is going to change in the near future

-Everyone knows that !important is bad… right??
+Everyone knows that !important is bad, right??

 When you find your self in a position in which you feel like you have to use the !important rule, it is generally because the structure of the CSS/SCSS files in your code base is incorrect.